 From 1980, World Tourism Day is celebrated on 27th September every year as the statues of UNWTO (United Nations World Trade Organisation ) were adopted.
 The date was declared in 1970.
 These statues act as a milestone in the global tourism industry.

-The purpose of WTD is to create awareness on the role of tourism in the international market and to demonstrate its importance and how it affects socially, culturally, politically, and economically worldwide.
+The purpose of WTD is to create awareness of the role of tourism in the international market.
+To demonstrate its importance and how it affects society, culturally, politically, and economically worldwide.
 The current Secretary-General of the World Tourism Organization is Zurab Pololikashvili.

 The following is a brief overview of the theme for the day:-

 - The tourism sector generates about 10% of job opportunities around the world.
 Still, it is undervalued even though it was included in the Sustainable Development Goals 8 for its potential to create decent work.

 - This year’s main focus is to create more and better jobs for women, youth, and rural communities.

 - To address the problems of mismatch between the tourism skills taught and skills needed for the tourism sector.

 - The requirement of a holistic approach to the future of work in tourism with full cooperation between all sectors, including private and public.

 The increase in social inclusion is making it necessary for every economic sector to create and ensure employment.
 Every sector has its potential to create job opportunities, and it should be utilized to its fullest.
 With technological development, there is a rapid change in the production process of many sectors, which is making a significant development but along with that, it has also imposed a threat on the existing employment, welfare, and education agendas.

 According to the ILO (International Labour Organization), global unemployment remains high, more than 190 million in 2018.
 And to overcome this crisis, every sector that is related to the economy will need to create more and better jobs.